honeycombio/terraform-provider-honeycombio/docs/resources/dataset_definitions.md

 Dataset Definitions define the fields in your Dataset that have special meaning.

--> **Note** Some Dataset Definitions are automatically set when a dataset is created or first receives an event.
+-> Some Dataset Definitions are automatically set when a dataset is created or first receives an event.

 ## Example Usage